DarkiBoi/CliNet/README.md

 Mod also has a couple of Heph modules, added with permission and didn't add myself.
 However, I will work on rewriting those eventually.

+Kami for now, while i'm working on custom base.

 ## Usage instructions (modified from Kami)

 ## Installing